scrabbletank/farhome-rules/farhome-2/rules-notes.md

 - **Range:** melee

 Move to the back of the creature, attacking them from behind.
 Make a normal weapon attack, gaining Maim 3 for the attack.
 Targets lose the benefit of a shield for this attack.

+#### Take Down

+- **Weapon:** any melee Dexterity weapon
+- **Range:** 2
+- **Tags:** _Single Target_

+Climb a creature larger than you and try to sink your weapon into a weak point.
+You may move up to 2 tiles, climbing the creature as you make your attack.
+On hit you upgrade 2 wound dice.

+You cling to the creature until they hit you with an attack or you willingly release the creature.
+While clinging to the creature you have expertise on Armor rolls against this creature.